-You could have had the greatest career trajectory since Bill Gates, but if you fall prey to some of the common resume mistakes that people often pepper their resumes with – it will all be for nothing.
-Although there is a difference between an annoying error that will affect your chances and an outright howling mistake that will get your resume rejected outright, there are still a lot of issues that people make mistakes with that are easily rectifiable, either with patience or getting professionals involved to do the heavy lifting for you.
+You could have the greatest career trajectory since Bill Gates, but if you fall prey to some of the common resume mistakes that people often pepper their resumes with – it will all be for nothing.
+There is a difference between an annoying error that affects your chances and an outright howling mistake that gets your resume rejected outright.
+There are still a lot of mistakes people make that are easily fixable, either with patience or by involving professionals to do the heavy lifting for you.

-And we will be honest here – the way to avoid making resume mistakes on your career documents is to engage a company like Select Resumes to do it for you.
-And you can relax in the knowledge that it will be a professional, on-point, error-free accurate reflection of you and how you will be an asset to the company you are targeting.
+We will be honest here – the best way to avoid making resume mistakes on your career documents is to engage a company like Select Resumes to do it for you.
+You can relax in the knowledge that it will be a professional, on-point, error-free accurate reflection of you and how you will be an asset to the company you are targeting.
 But just in case you would prefer to go it alone, here are some tips from the professionals.

 Although typos and grammatical errors are almost a thing of the past thanks to inbuilt software on all our PCs and proprietary software such as Grammarly, there are still industry nouns, locations and acronyms that people misspell.
-These can be even worse than regular typos because they relate to the industry that you are meant to be expert in, so that makes it doubly damaging to your chances.
+These are sometimes even worse than regular typos because they relate to the industry that you are meant to be an expert in, so that makes it doubly damaging to your chances.

 Use positive language!
 So many people begin sentences with “Responsible for…”.
-This is simply saying what your employed duties are or were.
+This is simply saying what your employment duties are or were.
 It does not imply success in that duty.
-You need to expand on these points, take the extra effort to explain in detail what you accomplished — not what you were expected to accomplish.
+You need to expand on these points, take the extra effort to explain in detail what your accomplishments are — not what you were expected to accomplish.

 Do not ramble – stay focussed and remember that your resume needs to show a progressive arc from start to finish.
 If there are positions that you took on that do not add anything to your story – leave them out.
 It is far better to have a gap that there are many good reasons for, than to put in a job that is totally irrelevant.
 Although, do not make the mistake of negating positions just because they are outside of your current or intended industry.
 Prior work may include work that although not in your industry, contains skills and experiences that are entirely congruent – these should stay!